-Banks are essential for everybody, but millionaires and other high-net-worth (HNW) customers need to be especially choosy about the banks they use.
-With more money at stake, there’s more to gain or lose, and the banking experience is different for HNW individuals.
+Banks are essential for everybody, but millionaires and other high-net-worth (HNW) customers need to be especially choosy about the banks they choose.
+With more money at stake—and more money at the disposal of the bank—the experience is quite different for wealthy individuals.

-Banks stand to earn more off of your relationship, so they’re eager to reward you and compete for your business.
+Banks stand to earn more off of their relationships with HNW clients, so they’re eager to reward you and compete for your business.
 As you shop for private banks and other companies you feel could meet your needs, compare these features.

-Interest rate tiers: With a significant account balance, you should be eligible to earn more (a higher APY) on your deposits.
-Evaluate how much banks pay at different levels, and shop around.
-But you may find that—even as a multi-millionaire—online banks are the best place for idle cash.
+- Higher APY: With a significant savings account balance, you should be eligible to earn more—a higher annual percentage yield (APY)—on your deposits.
+Evaluate how much banks pay at different levels and shop around.
+But you may find that, even as a millionaire, online banks are the best place for idle cash.

-Better borrowing: Look for lower interest rates on loans, but don’t expect free money.
+- Better borrowing: Look for lower interest rates on loans, but don’t expect free money.
 Still, banks are willing to waive origination fees and other closing costs, as well as move your application through underwriting quickly.
 They might even make exceptions when you don’t fit the standard profile.
-If you need to use assets like your private jet as collateral, that’s typically not a problem.

-Other perks: For better or worse, banks go out of their way to make you feel important.
+For better or worse, banks go out of their way to make you feel important.
 They use prestigious-sounding names, but “private banking” comes in various tiers and means different things.
 Determine what you value before selecting a bank.
-You may get invitations to sports events, galas and auctions, and all of the free lunches you can stand.
-But the most important thing is to get your needs met.
+You may get invitations to sporting events, galas, and auctions—and all of the free lunches you can stand—but the most important thing is to get your priorities met.

-Other services: Banks don’t just want your checking account.
-They’d prefer to deepen the relationship with financial and estate planning, and they’d love to finance any business needs, so expect a few sales pitches.
+Banks don’t just want your checking account.
+They’d prefer to deepen the relationship with financial and estate planning, and they’d love to lend to you for any business needs, so expect a few sales pitches.

 Top Banks for Millionaires